samsja/dion/README.md

 | Embedding     | `nn.Embedding.weight`                       | `"lion"` / `"adamw"`  | `lr`                   |
 | Unembedding   | `nn.Linear.weight` (must identify manually) | `"lion"` / `"adamw"`  | `lr / math.sqrt(d_in)` |

+We emphasize again that particular care needs to be taken with embedding and unembedding layers.
+They must be isolated from ordinary matrix parameters, and the unembedding layer futhermore should use a scaled learning rate.
+Merely checking the dimensions of a parameter (such as `if p.ndim == 2`) or the type of the module (such as `if isinstance(module, nn.Linear)`) **is not sufficient** to identify these special parameters.
+This is why we require manual parameter group creation.

+The optimizer cannot tell if a given parameter is a weight matrix, embedding, or unembedding, because they are all two-dimensional tensors.
+You will not receive any errors if these parameters are incorrectly grouped with matrix weights!

-It is permissible to place biases, embeddings, and normalization parameters into a single parameter group if they use the same hyperparameters.
+It is permissible to place biases, embeddings, and normalization parameters into a single parameter group if they share the same hyperparameters.
+A good rule of thumb is that when training a transformer model, the optimizer should have at least 3 parameter groups---one for the weight matrices, one for the LM head, and one for everything else.

-### Example code
+### Example Code

 ```python
 class TransformerModel(nn.Module):